-Interview "Loose Talks" with Ben H. Winters author of The Last Policeman and Underground Airlines
+„Loose Talks” with writer Ben H. Winters [interview]

 In today’s Loose Talks, I talk to writer Ben H. Winters.
 The author of the novel The Last Policeman, which I have the pleasure to patronize.
 Below you will find a short biography of the author and my recommentation about the Last Policeman.
 My full opinion about the Last Policeman can be found on the blog in Polish.
 Have fun reading.